norwoodj/helm-docs/README.md

 | controller.livenessProbe.httpGet.path | string | `"/healthz"` | This is the liveness check endpoint |

-If we remove the comment for `controller.livenessProbe` however, both leaf nodes `controller.livenessProbe.httpGet.path` and `controller.livenessProbe.httpGet.port` will be added to the table, with our without description comments:
+If we remove the comment for `controller.livenessProbe` however, both leaf nodes `controller.livenessProbe.httpGet.path` and `controller.livenessProbe.httpGet.port` will be added to the table, with or without description comments:

 ```yaml
 controller: